 Though this is already a unique variation on your classic wedding band, there are many variations of the pavé band, from more modern, minimalist options to vintage, art deco options.
 A pavé band elevates your ring’s overall luxury, adding brilliance and sparkle without distracting from its elegance.

 If you’re looking for a style with a little bit of whimsy, a twisted wedding band could be just the thing for you.
 It essentially features two bands twisted around one another around the ring, often with two different colors of metal.

 The twisted band is often combined with a pave style, making it a beautiful option for those who want to incorporate aspects of more than one style.
 This twisted shape can represent the intertwining of two lives and is a strong contender for those who enjoy uniquely shaped bands.

-These baguette diamonds are placed back to back and set into the band itself to create a dazzling band that would complement an engagement ring with classic elegance.
+These baguette diamonds are placed back to back and set into the band itself to create a dazzling band that would compliment an engagement ring with classic elegance.